plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 This change means that the referrer header for cross-origin requests will be reduced and you will see the top-level domain (TLD) only in the referral sources of your web analytics.

-This is an example of how referrals look like when shown with a full URL path:
+This is an example of how referrals look like when shown with a full URL path in your [Plausible Analytics](https://plausible.io) dashboard:

 ![Referral sources with full URL paths](/uploads/full-referrer-drilldown.png)

 If I link to your site on ``myownblog.com/best-resources/`` and someone clicks on that link, in your web analytics you will be able to see visitors coming from ``myownblog.com`` but you won't see the exact page URL (``myownblog.com/best-resources``).

 So cross-origin navigation from one website to another will no longer reveal the full path or query string information.
 It will only reveal the top-level domain.
-It will look something like this:
+It will look something similar to how Facebook's current referrer sources look like:

 ![Referral sources without full URL paths](/uploads/referral-drilldown-without-paths.png)